The Ice Warden | Chapter 1

 “What was your name again?”
 Atres continued.

 “Yuri Wodjstav.
-Just Yuri,” he replied, looking at her, then realized he was staring and averted his eyes.
+Just Yuri,” he replied, looking at her, then realized he was staring, and quickly averted his eyes.

 Sheila stood up as well and shouldered her bag.
 “Is there a place to stop for the night in Soth?”